AyushmanMalla/AyushmanMalla.github.io/README.md

 # Personal Portfolio/Blog Page Repo

-## 🚀 Project Structure
+## Project Structure

-Repo follows the following struct - had to make changes to the default Astro tempalte for github pages deployment project, you'll see the following folders and files:
+Repo follows the following struct - had to make changes to the default Astro template for github pages deployment project, you'll see the following folders and files:

 ```text
 ├── .nojekyll